aishnataraj/HalifaxFoodie/README.md

 ## Description

-The Project is a cloud-based Serverless web page for storing and visualizing recipes.
+The Project is a cloud-based Serverless web page for storing and visualizing recipe.

+## Stable branch

-## Tools
+## Tech Stack

 1. React JS
 2. AWS Cognito
 3. AWS Lambda